METHODOLOGY FOR SECONDARY RENTAL MARKET SURVEY

 |(0, 0.75)||Excellent||Excellent||Excellent||Excellent||Excellent||V. Good||V. Good|

 CMHC uses the CV to determine the reliability level of the estimates of average rents and a CV cut-off of 10% for publication of totals and averages.
 It is felt that this level of reliability best balances the need for high quality data and not publishing unreliable data.

 CMHC assigns a level of reliability as follows (CV’s are given in percentages):

 - A — If the CV is greater than 0 and less than or equal to 2.5 then the level of reliability is Excellent.

 - B — If the CV is greater than 2.5 and less than or equal to 5 then the level of reliability is Very Good.

 - C — If the CV is greater than 5 and less than or equal to 7.5 then the level of reliability is Good.

-- D — If the CV is greater than 7.5 and less than or equal to 10 then the level of reliability is Fair.
+- D — If the CV is greater than 7.5 and less than or equal to 10 then the level of reliability is Poor (use with caution).

-- ** — If the CV is greater than 10 then the level of reliability is Poor.
-(Do Not Publish)
+- ** — If the CV is greater than 10 then the estimate is suppressed and not published.

 1 The Household Rent Survey and Condominium Apartment Rent Survey were both discontinued in 2017.
 Collection of secondary rental market information is now limited to CMHC's Condominium Apartment Survey in select Census Metropolitan Areas, as noted.